-Another option to consider might be the SimplyCash® Plus Business Credit Card from American Express (American Express is a CardRatings advertiser), which allows cardholders to spend over their credit limit without incurring a fee.
+Another option to consider might be the SimplyCash® Plus Business Credit Card from American Express (American Express is a CardRatings advertiser) (See Rates and Fees), which allows cardholders to spend over their credit limit without incurring a fee.
 You do have to pay off the overage at the end of the billing cycle, but you’ll earn rewards even on the amount you went over.
-A special offer means that there's also an opportunity to earn up to $500 in bonus statement credits.
-Spending $5,000 within the first six months of card membership will get you a $250 statement credit.
-You can receive another $250 statement credit if you spend an additional $10,000 or more within your first year as a cardholder.
-Terms and limitations apply.
+A special offer means you have 15 months of no interest on purchases (then, 14.49% - 21.49% Variable).
+Terms apply.
 See Rates and Fees

 Reason #3: They offer advantages over personal credit cards